5:OPERATING ENERGY

 NYC Overlay:

-All projects are encouraged to analyze their EUI/GHG projections relative to Local Law 97 of 2019 targets for reference.
+All other projects are required to analyze their EUI/GHG projections relative to Local Law 97 2035 GHG emissions limits.

 5.1b